ttencate/aoc2016/23_c/README.md

 it on the real input and found the right answer there too.

 Then Part Two... changing the initial value of `a` to `12` was easy.
-But yes, it took a while to run... "don't bunnies usually multiply?"
+But yes, it took a while to run...
+"Don't bunnies usually multiply?"
 What could that mean?
 Should `inc` be interpreted as `mul`?
 But it has only one argument, so multiply what with what?